 Recommended for: Ideally suited for power drinkers, large households, or busy office environments.

-This is something of a surprise entry, and the machine is far better than its 4.75-star rating would indicate.
-In fact, there’s so much to like about the Titanium that it’s hard to know where to start.
-Just to pick a place of beginning, the Titanium is far and away the lowest-priced model on the list, which makes it accessible to every segment of the market.
+This is a surprise entry, and the machine is far better than its 4.75-star rating would indicate.
+There’s so much to like about Titanium that it’s hard to know where to start.
+To pick a place of beginning, the Titanium is far and away the lowest-priced model on the list, which makes it accessible to every segment of the market.

-It’s ruggedly constructed, built with durable stainless steel, and is one of Gaggia’s oldest and most reliable models.
+It’s ruggedly constructed with durable stainless steel and is one of Gaggia’s oldest and most reliable models.

 Our favorite aspect of the machine is, without a doubt, the fact that it makes an impressive eighteen different grind settings available, which gives it the juice to make even the most diehard coffee purists happy.
 That’s three times the industry average!

-The second issue is that the bean hopper is slightly undersized, compared with the sixty-ounce water tank.
-Unless you like your coffee really strong though, this won’t be a deal breaker either.
+The second issue is that the bean hopper is slightly undersized compared with the sixty-ounce water tank.
+Unless you like your coffee really strong, this won’t be a deal breaker either.

-If you’re looking for unparalleled performance offered at an exceptional price, this is really the only machine to consider.
+This is the only machine to consider if you’re looking for unparalleled performance at an exceptional price.
 If, on the other hand, you need your fix of bells and whistles, this one will leave you a bit underwhelmed.
-Even so, we regard it as an exceptional choice, and one of the best values on the market today.
+Even so, we regard it as an exceptional choice and one of the best values on the market today.

 Value Pick: Saeco HD8954/47 Xelsis Evo